weiss-d/freecamper/README.md

 ```
 Processing speed is now set to about 2500 albums per hour.
 Results would be saved in `nyp_spider` folder in a CSV file.
+To stop it press `Ctrl+C` once and wait untill spider termitanes.

 ## What is to be done